Electricity cost of ceiling fans

 What can I do to reduce my summer cooling costs?

-• Watch your air conditioner temperature: The temperature of your air conditioner will play a significant role in how much it costs you to run your air conditioner.
-According to the New South Wales Government’s department of climate and action, every degree warmer that your air conditioner is set to could save you 10% on your power bill.
+• Watch your air conditioner temperature: The temperature of your air conditioner will play a significant role in how much it costs you to run it.
+Try not to use your air conditioner on extremely low temperatures as this will increase running costs.

 Share this article